hmwildermuth/W-Lang/README.md

 # W-Lang
 A simple interpreted and written language, targeted for beginners who want to learn about the stack.
+Made in early in the morning at HackBCA 2016 by Henry Wildermuth, although it was not his team's project.

 ## Installation
 Download the language.cpp file from the repo.